Indrani Pal-Chaudhuri: Early life

+Early career

-Indrani began modeling and acting at age 14, to study photography and filmmaking with artists around the world.
-She was featured in Vogue, Glamour, Elle and Marie Claire, and in campaigns and commercials for Benetton in Japan, MAC Cosmetics, VH1, Luxottica, and Nescafe.
+Pal-Chaudhuri began modeling and acting at age 14, to study photography and filmmaking with artists around the world.
+She was featured in publications including Vogue, Glamour, Elle and in campaigns and commercials for Marie Claire, Benetton, MAC Cosmetics, VH1, Luxottica, Paul Mitchell, and Nescafe.

-Co-Founding of Shakti Empowerment Education Foundation and South Asian Studies Program
+Co-founding of Shakti Regeneration Institute and Princeton South Asian Studies Program

-At 18, Indrani returned to India for a 6-month solo pilgrimage, and used her modeling earnings to turn her family home into a charitable school, to give girls a better future.
-She named the school Shakti Empowerment Education Foundation and currently supports over 300 students, both girls and boys, and provides women with literacy and vocational training, as well as microfinancing, and continues as the school's executive director.
+At 18, Pal-Chaudhuri returned to India for a 6-month solo pilgrimage, and used her modeling earnings to turn her family home into a charitable school, to give girls a better future.
+She named the foundation Shakti Regeneration Institute and the school Shakti Empowerment Education Foundation, and currently supports over 300 students annually, both girls and boys, also providing women with literacy and vocational training, as well as microfinancing, and continues as the school's executive director.

-After high school, Indrani met Markus Klinko, a classical harpist, who became a regular collaborator and the two began working together as the photography duo Markus + Indrani.
-According to Fast Company, "When Markus Klinko and Indrani Pal-Chaudhuri teamed up...both were already stars—Klinko as a classical harpist and Indrani as a fashion model.
+After high school, Pal-Chaudhuri met Markus Klinko, a classical harpist, who became a regular collaborator and the two began working together as the photography duo Markus + Indrani.
+According to Fast Company, "When Markus Klinko and Indrani Pal-Chaudhuri teamed up...both were already stars—Klinko as a classical harpist and Pal-Chaudhuri as a fashion model.
 Now they are famous for their iconic images."

-Indrani received a scholarship to Princeton University where she studied cultural anthropology while working as a photographer in NYC.
+Pal-Chaudhuri then received a scholarship to Princeton University where she studied cultural anthropology while working as a photographer in NYC.
 An advocate of cultural regeneration, at Princeton she campaigned and reinstated the study of Sanskrit, and led a student initiative to create a program in South Asian Studies.
 She graduated with a High Honors AB in Anthropology.